sauce-archives/help/docs/general-reference/settings.md

 To change your plan go to your <a href="#settings">Account Settings</a> and select the plans tab from the menu.
 Upgrade and downgrade your plans from there.

 All standard plans underly a <b>fair use</b> policy.
 To ensure that no single user blocks devices permanently for other TestObject users, we reserve the right to limit the daily usage time, depending on the purchased plan.<br>
-It is an average specification.
+This is an average specification.
 Your testing won't be terminated automatically if you exceeded your time limit during an intense testing phase.
 If the daily average device time is exceeded regularly we will recommend to upgrade your plan.

 <h4>Manual Testing Plans</h4>